 That’s all there is to it!

-In user conducted Zassenhaus Brasilia tests, it only takes about a minute of grinding to empty the hopper, although as we’ve noted earlier, the collection drawer only holds about half as much as the hopper, so if you fill the machine to capacity with beans, then you’ll have to empty the collection drawer at least once before you work through a full load of beans.
+In user-conducted Zassenhaus Brasilia tests, it only takes about a minute of grinding to empty the hopper, although as we’ve noted earlier, the collection drawer only holds about half as much as the hopper, so if you fill the machine to capacity with beans, then you’ll have to empty the collection drawer at least once before you work through a full load of beans.

 The box itself looks like something from another era, featuring simple, clean lines and Old World elegance.
 You won’t find any plastic here.
 It’s all wood and chrome highlights, and the grinding mechanism itself is conical, and made from high-grade carbon steel, carrying a staggering 25-year guarantee, as is the case with all of Zassenhaus’ box grinders.

-It’s German designed and engineered, and proudly manufactured in the Czech republic, and either offered variant would make a fabulous addition to your home kitchen.
+It’s German-designed and engineered, and proudly manufactured in the Czech Republic, and either offered variant would make a fabulous addition to your home kitchen.
 Simply a superb grinder.

 Zassenhaus Montevideo Coffee Mill

 This is an amazing design with a decidedly antique look and feel.
-The decision to blend two types of wood gives the Montevideo a unique look and feel, and its simple tongue and groove construction adds to the sense that it’s something from another era.
+The decision to blend two types of wood gives Montevideo a unique look and feel, and its simple tongue and groove construction adds to the sense that it’s something from another era.

 While it will look out of place if you’ve got an ultra-modern kitchen, it should fit right in with most people’s kitchen décor, and is an incredibly handsome machine.

-It should be noted that the main reason this one costs a bit more is a combination of the materials used, the construction technique, and the fact that unlike our top pick, it’s manufactured locally, in Germany.
-The Montevideo is the quintessential Zassenhaus piece, and captures the essence of the company’s traditions.
+It should be noted that the main reason this one costs a bit more is a combination of the materials used, the construction technique, and the fact that, unlike our top pick, it’s manufactured locally, in Germany.
+The Montevideo is the quintessential Zassenhaus piece and captures the essence of the company’s traditions.

 In our view, no collection of Zassenhaus grinder reviews would be complete without it.